-The aim of the MSc/Diploma in Actuarial Management with Data Science is to give students, in a post-graduate setting, a good grounding in the applied mathematical and business-related aspects of actuarial management and a strong grounding in data science applied to risk and insurance.
+The aim of the MSc/Diploma in Actuarial Management is to give students, in a post-graduate setting, a good grounding in the applied mathematical and business-related aspects of actuarial management.
 Specifically the programme will cover the syllabuses of Subjects CP1, CP2, CP3, SP2, SP4, SP5, SP6 and SP9 of the education strategy of the UK actuarial profession (the Institute and Faculty of Actuaries).